Mission & Goals

 The mission of the Department of Music is to educate students through activities culminating in the creation, performance and promotion of music.
 In creating, performing and promoting music, the department involves, serves, educates and enriches the UWG community and residents throughout the region; and particularly, provides music students opportunities to develop their skills as performers and teachers.
 The Department is a professional, accessible and reliable department that presents creative, innovative and exciting performances and educational opportunities of the highest quality.

 The faculty is dedicated to developing educators who are equally well trained as musicians and teachers; and performers, composers, and scholars who contribute performances, works, and ideas of integrity.
-Bachelor of Music degrees are offered with majors in Music Education, Performance, Performance with an emphasis in Jazz Studies, Performance with an emphasis in Piano Pedagogy, and with Elective Studies in Business.
+Bachelor of Music degrees are offered with majors in Music Education, Performance, Performance with an emphasis in Jazz Studies, and Performance with an emphasis in Piano Pedagogy.
 Master of Music degrees are offered in Music Education and Performance.
 The programs of study in music education lead to Georgia State Teacher Certification.
 All instruction is delivered by a distinguished artist-teacher faculty with extensive credentials and professional experience.
 Faculty members have regional, national, and international reputations in performance, teaching, research, and creative activities.
 The University of West Georgia is an accredited institutional member of the National Association of Schools of Music.